 THOMAS WEIDA, MD, FAAFP, AND JANE WEIDA, MD, FAAFP

-To keep up with the changing requirements related to COVID-19 vaccines — including boosters, coding, and vaccines for kids — practice staff can use the following tables as a quick reference guide.
+Indications and formulations for the COVID-19 vaccines continue to change.
+To keep up with the changing requirements related to COVID-19 vaccines — including boosters, coding, and vaccines for children — practice staff can use Table 1 as a quick reference guide.
+Additionally, the Centers for Disease Control and Prevention (CDC) site for Interim Clinical Considerations for Use of COVID-19 Vaccines Currently Approved or Authorized in the United States has more specific guidelines regarding exceptions and modifications.

 The COVID-19 vaccines available in the U.S. have different age ranges, doses, and dosage schedules, as well as different product CPT codes and different administration codes depending on the dose given.
 Table 1 provides a summary of the coding for each vaccine.
 When coding, indicate the product code and the administration code on the claim form.